-Aircloak Insights uses the Diffix engine to ensure that any data that is releases has been suitably anonymized.
-Diffix is a new approach for anonymizing database queries.
+Aircloak Insights uses an innovative approach to ensure that any data that is released has been suitably anonymized.
 It works by adding pseudo-random noise that is tailored to the query as well as the underlying dataset.
 It also includes other protection mechanisms such as outlier suppression and low-count filtering.

-Diffix is a dynamic approach, but it has been designed to ensure privacy in all the query functions.
+The Aircloak approach is dynamic, but it has been designed to ensure privacy in all the query functions.
 It uses custom implementations of standard analytics primitives such as AVERAGE, SUM and COUNT that are anonymization-aware by design.
 These take account of the scope of the query semantics and will ignore irrelevant information from the dataset when anonymizing the data.
 The anonymized results are then returned to the analyst.
 Because the anonymization is just being run on the relevant data, the anonymization only needs to take into account those dimensions that are part of the query itself.
 This allows fine grained anonymization while still removing the risks of data exposure.

 Dynamic anonymization works by marginally altering the values produced from the query.
 You can either alter the dimensions of the data or more often the aggregate values.
 Generally, aggregates are altered by the addition of small amounts of random noise (Gaussian or some other random noise source).
 The problem is that truly random noise leads to the concept of the privacy budget in approaches like Differential Privacy.
 Once you have exhausted the privacy budget, that dataset can no longer be used for analysis.

-Diffix takes a different approach.
-Rather than applying truly random noise, Diffx uses pseudo-random layers of noise.
+Aircloak takes a different approach.
+Rather than applying truly random noise, it uses pseudo-random layers of noise.
 This means that every time a query is run, the noise added to it is the same, so you can run the query as often as you want without increasing the risk of leaking the original data.
 Not only that, but queries that are different, but semantically equivalent also return the same data with the same noise applied.
 This removes the risk of revealing the data by repeatedly querying it in different ways.
-This means that Diffix guarantees that the data will always remain anonymous and hence this approach is GDPR compliant.
+This means that the data will remain anonymous and hence this approach is GDPR compliant.